interzoid/interzoid-platform/company-name-matching/README.md

 Intl bus machines,edplDLsBWcH9Sa7ZECaJx8KiEl5lvMWAa6ackCA4azs

 <br>

-generate-match-report.xx
+<b>generate-match-report.xx</b>

 -------------------------

 <br>

-Generates a single similarity key for each entry of a text file, sorts results by simkey, and then writes clusters of matching records based on simkey to an output file:
+<i>Generates a single similarity key for each entry of a text file, sorts results by simkey, and then writes clusters of matching records based on simkey to an output file:</i>

 <br>